-Spermicide condoms also do not increase protection against sexually transmitted diseases, and they may actually increase the possibility of contracting HIV when having sexual intercourse with someone who already has the disease.
+Spermicide condoms also do not increase protection against sexually transmitted infections (STIs), and they may actually increase the possibility of contracting HIV when having sexual intercourse with someone who already has HIV.

-They can be used alone or in conjunction with other types of birth control, such as a cervical cap or diaphragm.
+Spermicide can be used alone or in addition to other types of birth control, such as a cervical cap or diaphragm.

 - portable and lightweight